atinfo/awesome-test-automation/java-test-automation.md

 ## Reporting

+* [ReportPortal](https://github.com/reportportal/reportportal) - powerful server-client reporting tool.
+Reduce the effort to work with results.
+Providing historical data (statues) of executions in on click, logs, screenshost and any binary attachement.
+Trends, flaky test, most failed, longest test via custom widgets and dashboards, which give visibility to the team, leads, managers and falcon-eye view for VPs.
+Provide ability to categorize fails by custom defect types and utilize power of Machine Learning to detect fails, based on collected patterns.
+Give benefits of real-time integration: no need to wait execution ending.
+Any language, any platform.
+Free, Open Sourced.
 * [ExtentReports](http://relevantcodes.com/extentreports-for-selenium/) - HTML reporting library for .NET and Java which is extremely easy to use and creates beautiful execution reports.
 It shows test and step summary, test steps and status in a toggle view for quick analysis.
 * [ReportNG](http://reportng.uncommons.org/) - ReportNG is a simple HTML reporting plug-in for the TestNG unit-testing framework.
 * [Allure](http://allure.qatools.ru/) - Open-source framework designed to create test execution reports clear to everyone in the team.